She Reaches Out to She Reaches Out to She

-She Reaches Out to She Reaches Out to She is the seventh studio album by American singer-songwriter Chelsea Wolfe.
+She Reaches Out to She Reaches Out to She is the eighth studio album by American singer-songwriter Chelsea Wolfe.
 It was released on February 9, 2024, by Loma Vista Recordings, her first album with the label.
 It was preceded by four singles.

 The album was recorded with producer and TV on the Radio guitarist Dave Sitek, as well as regular Wolfe collaborators Ben Chisholm, Bryan Tulao, and Jess Gowrie.
 It consists primarily of electronica, with significant influence of trip hop, gothic rock, and industrial music, and was mainly inspired by Wolfe achieving sobriety in January 2021.
 It was received positively by critics, who described the album as ambitious, adventurous, and sonically disparate.

 The album was followed by two EPs.
 The first was a remix EP, Undone EP, released on August 30, featuring remixes by Ash Koosha, Full of Hell, Boy Harsher, Justin K Broadrick, Forest Swords, and Crosses.
 The second, the Unbound EP of acoustic renditions of songs from the album, was released on November 15.

 Background

 After starting work on the album in 2020, Wolfe made the decision to get sober in January 2021.
 She had started drinking alcohol as a preteen, and realized in her adult years that she was relying on it to "push myself past my own energetic limits, and just do too much."
 Having struggled in the past to write about deeply personal subject matter, Wolfe waited until she felt "like I was really solid in my sobriety and like it was going to really stick" before she was ready to tackle her struggles in song.
 Wolfe also noted the inspiration of seeing a friend leave a toxic relationship of 30 years and learning how to live on their own again, and musical influences including the Depeche Mode album Violator, Nine Inch Nails, and Tricky.

-When asked for ten songs that influenced the album, Wolfe named Depeche Mode's "Waiting for the Night", the Smashing Pumpkins's "Daphne Descends", Björk's "Bachelorette", Madonna's "Frozen", Nine Inch Nails's "The Hand That Feeds", Massive Attack's "Teardrop", Low's "Rome (Always in the Dark), Radiohead's "Where I End and You Begin, TV on the Radio's "Staring at the Sun", and Lhasa de Sela's "Anywhere on This Road".
+When asked for ten songs that influenced the album, Wolfe named Depeche Mode's "Waiting for the Night", the Smashing Pumpkins's "Daphne Descends", Björk's "Bachelorette", Madonna's "Frozen", Nine Inch Nails's "The Hand That Feeds", Massive Attack's "Teardrop", Low's "Rome (Always in the Dark)", Radiohead's "Where I End and You Begin", TV on the Radio's "Staring at the Sun", and Lhasa de Sela's "Anywhere on This Road".

 According to Wolfe, the album's title refers to "the past version of yourself connecting with the present version of yourself, connecting with the future version of yourself".
 The album cover features Wolfe holding a glass egg which, to her, represented possibility.
 The image was meant to convey a nurturing tone.